dsp-uga/francesca/README.md

 ## Team - francesca
 ### Usage:
-This project aimed to classify the malware; one might need to run at Google DataProc with Spark kernel with Python 3.
+This project aimed to classify the malware; one might need to run it at Google DataProc with Spark kernel with Python 3.

 ### Rational
 This program was implemented with Naive Bayes algorithm.